Reform school: History

+United States

 Social reformers in America during the late 19th and early 20th centuries almost invariably found fault with the then-usual practice of treating juvenile offenders essentially the same as adult criminals.
 It was recognized that the juveniles were often sexually and/or otherwise exploited by the older inmates, and that they were often receiving instruction in more advanced and serious ways of crime by hardened criminals.
 As a result, rather than their sentences serving as a deterrent to future crimes, many juvenile offenders emerged from incarceration far worse than when they were first sentenced.

 The reforms, which were adopted more readily in some states than others, consisted of a two-pronged approach – a separate juvenile code and juvenile courts for offenders who had not reached the age of majority, and the building of separate institutions for juvenile "delinquents" (the stigmatizing term "criminal" not being used).
 Since the primary purpose of these institutions was to be rehabilitative rather than punitive, they were styled "reform schools".
 For the most part, these institutions were custodial.

+United Kingdom

 In the United Kingdom, reformatory schools were provided for criminal children, whilst industrial schools were intended to prevent vulnerable children from becoming criminals.
 There was a perceived rise in juvenile delinquency during the early 19th century; whereas in a rural economy young children could gain paid employment doing tasks such as bird scaring and stone gathering, these opportunities were not available in the cities.
 Children were very visible on the streets.
 In 1816, Parliament set up a ‘Committee for Investigating the Alarming Increase in Juvenile Crime in the Metropolis’; in 1837, the writer Charles Dickens published Oliver Twist, a story about a child involved in a street gang; and it was recognised in the Juvenile Offences Act 1846 that children under 14 should be tried in a special court, not an adult court.
 Begging and vagrancy were rife, and it was these low-level misdemeanours that caused the magistrates to send children to industrial schools to learn to be industrious, and learn skills that would make then more employable.

 More serious crimes required an element of punishment in an environment away from older prisoners, followed by education to reform their ways.
 The power to set up such an establishment was given in the Youthful Offenders Act 1854 (the Reformatory Schools Act).
 This provided financial assistance and support for reformatory schools as an alternative to prison.
 Industrial schools were regularised three years later by the Industrial Schools Act 1857.